 - Any previous experience (documented)

-- Information of contractors (builders, architects, etc)
+- Information on contractors (builders, architects, contractors)

 - Exit strategy (remortgage, sell, rent)